sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/menu_pointperfect.md

 PointPerfect has the following benefits and challenges:

 * Most SparkFun RTK devices come with either a pre-paid subscription or one month of free access to PointPerfect.
 Please see the product details for your device.
-[Go here](https://www.sparkfun.com/rtk_torch_registration) to enable or renew your subscription.
+[Go here for RTK Torch](https://www.sparkfun.com/rtk_torch_registration) to enable or renew your subscription.
+[Go here for RTK EVK](https://www.sparkfun.com/rtk_evk_registration) subscriptions.
 * A SparkFun RTK device can obtain RTK Fix anywhere there is [coverage](https://www.u-blox.com/en/pointperfect-service-coverage).
 This includes the US contiguous 48 states, the EU, Korea, as well as parts of Australia, Brazil, and Canada.
 Note: L-Band coverage is not available in some of these areas.
 * You don't need to be near a base station - the PPP-RTK model covers entire continents.
 * Because PointPerfect uses a model instead of a dedicated base station, it is cheaper.
 However, the RTK Fix is not as accurate (3-6cm) as compared to getting corrections from a dedicated base station (2cm or better but depends on the baseline distance).